 Yet with all the physical improvements, the OnePlus 6 misses in a few significant ways.
 The new body is not IP certified as water-resistant -- it's splash-proof.
 And like the Pixel 2 and 2 XL, it doesn't have expandable storage.

 Despite its new glass rear, the OnePlus 6 lacks wireless charging.
-It does have what OnePlus calls proprietary and doesn't work with regular USB-C cables., which brought the phone's battery from 0 to 50 percent in 28 minutes, and took 70 minutes to charge it completely.
-I should note that Dash Charge is
+It does have what OnePlus calls Dash Charge, which brought the phone's battery from 0 to 50 percent in 28 minutes, and took 70 minutes to charge it completely.
+I should note that Dash Charge is proprietary and doesn't work with regular USB-C cables.

 Yep, that's a notch on your OnePlus 6

 For better or worse, the OnePlus 6 has a notch on its 6.28-inch OLED display.
 This leaves a petite space around the front-facing camera, earpiece, sensors and LED notification light.
 I'm not bothered by the notch.
 It is what it is.
 And this new design trend doesn't seem to be going away anytime soon.